ADVERTISEMENT

 Shakti Mishra

-and medically reviewed by iCliniq medical review team.
+iCliniq medical review team

 Hi doctor,

 I have been getting a sudden radiating pain like a wave from the back of the head up to the forehead.
-It is worse on right side and radiates to left side.
-It comes suddenly and is dull, but about 7/10 in pain scale.
+It is worse on the right side and radiates to the left side.
+It comes suddenly and is dull, but about 7/10 on the pain scale.
 It goes away almost as fast as it starts.
 It happens multiple times a day when I am standing or sitting.
 And, it does not occur when I am lying down.
 Also, I have a mild constant dull ache in my head and moderate neck pain, which is worse on the right side.
 I feel that I have multiple trigger points and can sometimes replicate the pain when I hit them, but not always.
 Do you feel this pain could be from the trigger points?
 Is this something my chiropractor can help with?
 I have not seen him for about two months and this pain started about a month ago.
 I am in a desk job and I do work for around 40 hours a week.
 I never had headaches like this before.
 I am currently taking Ibuprofen for pain.

 Hi,